 More info can be found at our host, Heroku.

 We are continuously improving DTD by adding new features.
 If you have a particular feature request, we'd love to hear it!
 Please email us at email@example.com and let us know what you have in mind.

-You'll get 1 free Doc Credit and 7 days to use all of DTD's tools.
+You'll get 1 free Doc Credit and 30 days to use all of DTD's tools.
 There is no difference or limit to the functionality of the tools between the Free Trial and a paid subscription.
 So, dig in and try everything.

 In order to view, edit or download your Docs you will need an active monthly subscription.

 Yes!
-If you need to cancel your subscription at the end of the school year, or at any other time, you can do so.
+If you need to pause your subscription at the end of the school year, or at any other time, you can do so.
 When you sign up again, you will pick up right where you left off - you will have access to your old Docs and Doc Credits.

 Yes.
 We work with the industry leader in credit card processing, Stripe.
 Your credit card details are securely transmitted to Stripe and stored there.
 Your details never touch our servers.
 Stripe handles all credit card transactions for DTD.